CBS TELECASTERS

 INFO

-The Smugglers Telecaster was Fenders attempt to reduce some weight from their heavy ash wood at the time.
-The CBS-Era guitars is notoriously known to be on the heavy side.
+The Smugglers Telecaster was Fenders attempt to reduce some weight from their stockpile of heavy ash wood at the time.
+Many of the CBS-Era guitars is notoriously known to be on the heavy side.

 In late-1967, they experimented with this by routing out some wood under the pickguard.